alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   </figcaption>
 </figure>

-I discovered that by adding a [`z-index`][z_index] to the banner, I could make it appear again.
+I discovered that by adding a [`z-index`][z_index] property to the banner, I could make it reappear.
-My vague understanding was that `z-index` affects the layering of images on the page, and elements with a higher `z-index` will appear above an element with a lower `z-index`.
+I knew that elements with a higher `z-index` will appear above an element with a lower `z-index` -- so I was moving my banner back out from under the image.
-So I had a fix, but it felt hacky because I didn't understand why it worked.
+I had a fix, but it felt uncomfortable because I couldn't explain why it worked, or why it was only necessary in dark mode.
 I wanted to go deeper.

 I knew the culprit was in the CSS I'd written.